 *Don't forget to Register on the site for free, giving you access to our training logs, race logs, route mapper and to post any questions on our forums.

-Free Beginner Plans - They are just that.
+They are just that.
 Plan descriptions and a printer-friendly view to start your training today.
 The free plans below do not include specific workouts as beginners just need to focus on building endurance safely at slower pace.
 If you do the minutes, you will cross the finish line comfortably.

 These are the plans that started the site and serve as the foundation.
 I did my first triathlon with these plans-so did my mother at age 59!

-Brand-new for 2006, this monthly series is an excellent program for the overweight or those not comfortable with running as it starts out with two months of biking and strength training, followed by swimming then by running.
+This monthly series is an excellent program for the overweight or those not comfortable with running as it starts out with two months of biking and strength training, followed by swimming then by running.
 The end of the program will allow you to complete a sprint-level triathlon.
 Start month one and follow along as the program progresses.

 Have no endurance base?
 A newbie in the truest sense of the word?
 Have no fear, we promise that you will love running once you're done with these walk/run programs.
-Inside you will find two variations: the 'Aggressive' 4 month and the 'Conservative' 7 month programs.
+Inside you will find two variations:

 You have your eyes on your first sprint, but with no endurance background, how do you start?
 The Couch-to-Sprint programs features several favorites.
 From Michael Pates Total Sprint for conservative building or stringing together the Couch-to-5k followed by some of our standard sprint programs, we promise to get you to race day...and across the finish line in 6 to 12 months!